ben-pr-p/bprp.xyz/src/data/blog/2025-09-09-my-best-skills.md

 description: Reflections on what I'm actually best at and how I could grow 8 years into my career
 ---
-**I'm a good listener**.
+## **1: I'm a good listener**

 By this, I do not mean that I make you feel heard or am good to vent with.
 In fact, as many people in my personal life will attest, venting with me is often unsatisfying and fails to deliver the catharsis one may find with a different peer.

 When I say I'm a good listener, I mean that I am good at taking what people say and putting it into a cohesive understanding in my own head of what and how they think.